Table of Contents

 All applicants must apply for a visa at their home country’s Dutch mission, embassy, or consulate.
 If that is not possible, they can get in touch with a Dutch mission in another country.
 Everyone must make an appointment to submit their visa application and bring all necessary documentation.
 When the application is approved, the Dutch mission will stamp the employee’s passport with a visa sticker.

-As employees must apply for a visa before traveling to the Netherlands, we advise them to book but not pay for their trip until they receive the necessary confirmation.
+As employees must apply for a Netherlands work visa before traveling to the country, we advise them to book but not pay for their trip until they receive the necessary confirmation.

 FAQs